ethhub-io/ethhub/built-on-ethereum/identity/civic.md

-# civic
+# Civic

 Civic allows people to control the use of their identity information.
-Civic use blockchain identity verification technology to secure and protect personal information transfer.
+Civic uses blockchain identity verification technology to secure and protect personal information transfer.

 ## Products